vproaudio/vproaudio.github.io/_systems/package3.md

 ---
 title: "Package 3"

-description: "This package enhances Package 1 by adding a subwoofer, delivering the powerful low-end punch your sound system deserves.
-This is the go to package if you need to mostly play music for your audience.
-A wired vocal microphone package (microphone, stand and cable) is included with this package in case you need to make announcements between playing music."
+description: "This package includes a Mackie ProFX10v3+ 10 channel analog mixer and is targeted for events or setups where you need to connect more inputs such as microphones, keyboards, guitars, electronic drums etc. Includes 2 powerful Yamaha DBR10 full range speakers and a Yamaha DXS12 subwoofer for powerful sound reinforcement.
+Perfect for small bands, DJs and outdoor gigs.
+One vocal microphone package (microphone, stand and cable) is included but more can be added to expand the sound setup."

 image: "/assets/images/package3.jpg"

-price: 129
+price: 179

 items_included:
-    - 1 x 1000W Full Range Powered Speaker
+    - 2 x Yamaha DBR10 Powered Speaker
+    - 2 x Tripod Speaker Stand
-    - 1 x 1020W Powered Subwoofer
+    - 1 x Yamaha DXS12 Powered Subwoofer
-    - 1 x Subwoofer to Speaker Stand
+    - 1 x Mackie ProFX10v3+ 10 Channel Mixer
-    - 1 x Wired Vocal Microphone
+    - 1 x Shure SM58 Wired Vocal Microphone
     - 1 x 25 ft XLR Microphone Cable
     - 1 x Microphone Stand

 features:
-    - Bluetooth channel for playing audio from your phone/tablet
+    - Mixer features a bluetooth channel for playing audio from your phone/tablet
-    - Two XLR and 1/4 inch TS inputs allowing you to connect one microphone and one instrument or two microphones
-    - Hi-Z input for direct guitar connections
-    - 3-Band and Parametric EQ for sound enhancement
+    - Four mono channels with input gains to connect up to 4 microphones or line inputs
+    - 1 knob compressor on two mono channels
+    - Three stereo channels for instruments such as keyboards, music player etc
-    - Built in effects such as reverb to further enhance your sound
+    - Built in effects such as reverb and EQ to enhance your sound

 perfect_for:
+    - Weddings (small to medium halls)
-    - Backyard parties
+    - Birthday parties (small to medium halls)
-    - Corporate parties and events
+    - Indoor school events
+    - Places of worship
-    - Karaokes
+    - Small bands
     - DJs

-system_power: 2020
+system_power: 2420

 upgrades: "Replace wired vocal microphone with a wireless vocal microphone for an extra $20 per day"